Mthunzinumb3r/alx-system_engineering-devops/0x02-shell_redirection/README.md

 #!/bin/bash
-0x02.
-Shell, I/O Redirections and filters
+Input and output Redirections and filters